lorentzben/labnotebook/content/blog/2023-09-11-return-from-sweden.md

 - Keni from Sweden gave me some good ideas about how to approach the RFID data
   1. Clean the data by removing consecutive transitions into the same zone (possibly in a short amount of time. )
   2. Infill the sampling interval to a regular timeframe
+    - make a table of difftime to get the sampling distribution .
     - is this 1 sec, 5 sec? what is the current average duration between reads?
   3. Perform a time budget analysis to see what areas the birds spend the most time on average
     - I want to do an overall one and then one based on each day